 Different types of load diagrams

-How to read a load capacity diagram correctly
+How to read a load chart correctly

 How to read a forklift load diagram correctly